 The number of inventions reported, patent applications filed, patents issued, licenses granted, startups created, and amount of money made are largely irrelevant to Bayh-Dole (except money made by non-profits, which may be reported and the expenditure of which is subject to restrictions).
 The things that do matter–practical application, collaboration, free competition, protection against nonuse–are largely ignored.
 Universities routinely refuse to comply with the standard patent rights clause, and federal agencies routinely permit universities to do so.
 And here is the thing:

 Bayh-Dole is a law that stipulates what federal agencies must include in a patent rights clause in a funding agreement.
-Bayh-Dole does not require that any federal agency actually enforce any of those clauses.
-Thus, Bayh-Dole is a do WTF you want sort of law, but with useless administrative overhead (such as duplicating the reporting inventions and the like).
+Those clauses establish the conditions upon which an owner of a subject invention is permitted to retain ownership.
+But Bayh-Dole does not require that any federal agency actually enforce any of those clauses.
+Thus, Bayh-Dole looks good (sorta) but ends up in practice being a do WTF you want law, but with useless administrative overhead (such as duplicating the reporting inventions and the like).

 What does it mean to repeal a do WTF you want law?
 It means that university administrations will continue to do WTF they want.
 And what they have wanted, overwhelmingly, is to try to make money from licensing patents.
 And for that, they have decided that the best way to get patents is to demand that inventors assign all inventions to them.
 And to make that happen, administrators have changed university policies, tried to turn policies into employment contracts, and made it appear that it is unethical for an inventor not to accept whatever it is that the university administration asserts.
 Once they have patents, university administrators (many of them) assert that exclusive licensing is the best way to make money.
 And in that, they assert that making an assignment under the guise of an exclusive license is an even better way to make money, since then the licensee (now assignee) has the first right to sue for infringement (only a patent owner can sue for infringement) and the exclusive right to sublicense (which otherwise the university would do via a non-exclusive licensing program).

 Repealing Bayh-Dole will change none of this.
-All a repeal might do is pull some federally supported inventions from the near-certain suffocation within this new university “system” of patent exploitation.
+All a repeal might do is pull some federally supported inventions from the near-certain suffocation within this new university “system” of patent exploitation back into federal government non-exclusive licensing programs.
 Repeal of Bayh-Dole is like releasing an astronaut from toxic fumes aboard a space craft by dumping them into the cold vacuum of space.
 Nice form of salvation, that.
 We ought to do better.

 2. Repeal of Bayh-Dole doesn’t deal with executive branch patent policy.
 Here, there’s a need for thinking from experience, not so much thinking by drawing academic models based on abstractions that don’t necessarily exist other than in the pantheon of academic and political discourse.
 Here are some basics:

-What executive branch policy will control federal agency contracting for research Should executive branch policy control inventions made in extramural research, or should Congress dictate that policy?
+Will Nixon-era executive branch policy again control federal agency contracting for research?
+For that matter, should executive branch policy control inventions made in extramural research, or should Congress dictate that policy?
 Or should the funding of university research (as distinct from the procurement of research services) be entirely outside the reach of either the executive branch or Congress?
 Or should the executive branch be forbidden to include the delivery of invention ownership as a condition of federal research support, leaving patent law to do its thing, for better or worse?
 Yes, a bunch of questions–and that’s enough for most people to choose to keep doing the crappy thing that’s in place until “something better is proven”–which will be never because the crappy thing that’s in place won’t permit any testing of anything else.

 Bayh-Dole conflates subvention and procurement–gift and purchase.
 It’s clear how a commissioning party, intending to procure something for its use, might insist on owning any inventions made in developing that something, or at least insisting on a royalty-free license to do whatever it wanted–“practice and have practiced” (to use the wording of Bayh-Dole’s required license).
 But it’s not clear at all what ought to happen when a party provides what amounts to a donation, a “subvention” to assist people in doing what they have proposed to do, especially when they propose to do it in the public interest, for public welfare.
 Or, perhaps another way, it’s clear that when work is done for the public interest, normal patent practices have already been displaced.
 The question then is what the abynormal patent practices ought to be, if any.
 Under the Kennedy patent policy, the default was government “dedication” of inventions to the public.
 This, it was argued, was all wrong.
 But was it?
 Is expanding the public domain through subvention funding of privately proposed research really that bad?